Mich21050/Brake_Lights/README.md

 3) Connect your arduino nano to the computer and upload the pwm_readout programm.
 Now open up the serial monitor using a baudrate of 11520.
 ![Screenshot_1](https://github.com/Mich21050/Brake_Lights/blob/master/Pictures/Screenshot_1.png)
 4) Disable autoscroll and note down the lowest value your are given (there might be a bunch).
 Now subtract 10-15 from your given number.
-5) Now you open up the light_comtrol file and open the config.h file.
+5) Now you open up the light_control file and open the config.h file.
 Now replace the generic value that is next to "threshold" (the line is marked) with your own number.

 ![1png](https://github.com/Mich21050/Brake_Lights/blob/master/Pictures/1png.png)